 - Supplement and enhance the essential services offered by the City of Cape Town.

 - Assist with the upliftment of distressed business and mixed-use areas within Epping Industria.

 - Promote economic growth and sustainable development within Epping Industria.

 - Facilitate investment in Epping Industria.

 - Most of all, The SRA does not replace the services of the City of Cape Town.
-Rather, it supplements those areas as set out in the Business Plan.
+Instead, it supplements those areas as set out in the Business Plan.

 Funding and Section 21 Company

-Property owners have realised that a better function Epping CID enhances the overall Property Asset Management of one’s own portfolio.
+Property owners have realised that a better function of Epping CID enhances the overall Property Asset Management of one’s portfolio.
 It thus adds value to both owners and businesses.